ETS-Android2/Github-SmartWebView/README.md

   &bull; Easy to use in Android Studio
   <br>
  <br>
-  &bull; Handle External like(youtube.com,play.google.com, and others)
+  &bull; Handle External URLs like(youtube.com,play.google.com, and others)
   <br>
 <br>
   &bull; No Coding skills required